cgoettel/bible/questions.md

 - 1 Kings 18:7 - Can we please have a serious talk about translating he'nay idiomatically?
 - 1 Kings 18:9 - Is "your servant" the person speaking?
 - 1 Kings 18:10 - What is this talking about?
 "Is there not a nation or kingdom that my master has sent YOU to seek YOU?"
+- 2 Kings 2:2 - What does the idiom "Your soul lives" mean?
+Also appears in v.
+4.

+- Is there a reason ילך doesn't appear in the KB?